Njuelle/how-to-dashboard/kibana.md

 Choose the visualization we just created and it will be added to our dashboard!
 Here we are, we have a dashboard with a beautiful graph showing detected motions of our IoT board over a time period!

+Kibana give you the possibility to share your dashboard, with an URL that you can send to people or directly in a web page with an iframe

-Feel free to play and experiment by yourself with our datas to add anothers graph on this dashboard :)
+Feel free to play and experiment by yourself with our datas to add anothers graph on this dashboard :-)